El Niño–Southern Oscillation: During human history

 ENSO conditions have occurred at two- to seven-year intervals for at least the past 300 years, but most of them have been weak.

-El Niño may have led to the demise of the Moche and other pre-Columbian Peruvian cultures.
+El Niño may have led to the demise of the Moche c.
+700 AD and other pre-Columbian Peruvian cultures.
+Around 1525, when Francisco Pizarro made landfall in Peru, he noted rainfall in the deserts, the first written record of the impacts of El Niño.
 A recent study suggests a strong El Niño effect between 1789 and 1793 caused poor crop yields in Europe, which in turn helped touch off the French Revolution.
 The extreme weather produced by El Niño in 1876–77 gave rise to the most deadly famines of the 19th century.
 The 1876 famine alone in northern China killed up to 13 million people.

 The phenomenon had long been of interest because of its effects on the guano industry and other enterprises that depend on biological productivity of the sea.
 It is recorded that as early as 1822, cartographer Joseph Lartigue, of the French frigate La Clorinde under Baron Mackau, noted the "counter-current" and its usefulness for traveling southward along the Peruvian coast.

-Charles Todd, in 1888, suggested droughts in India and Australia tended to occur at the same time; Norman Lockyer noted the same in 1904.
+The strongest El Niño on record as of early 2026 occurred in 1877 to 1878, and led to a global famine that killed more than 50 million people—about 3-4 percent of the estimated global population.
+In 1888, Charles Todd suggested droughts in India and Australia tended to occur at the same time; Norman Lockyer noted the same in 1904.
 An El Niño connection with flooding was reported in 1894 by Victor Eguiguren (1852–1919) and in 1895 by Federico Alfonso Pezet (1859–1929).
 In 1924, Gilbert Walker (for whom the Walker circulation is named) coined the term "Southern Oscillation".
 He and others (including Norwegian-American meteorologist Jacob Bjerknes) are generally credited with identifying the El Niño effect.

 The major 1982–83 El Niño led to an upsurge of interest from the scientific community.
 The period from 1991–1994 was unusual in that El Niños have rarely occurred in such rapid succession.
 An especially intense El Niño event in 1998 caused an estimated 16% of the world's reef systems to die.
 The event temporarily warmed air temperature by 1.5 °C, compared to the usual increase of 0.25 °C associated with El Niño events.
 Since then, mass coral bleaching has become common worldwide, with all regions having suffered "severe bleaching".

-Around 1525, when Francisco Pizarro made landfall in Peru, he noted rainfall in the deserts, the first written record of the impacts of El Niño.
+In June 2026, the NOAA's Climate Prediction Center officially confirmed the return of El Niño, forecasting a strengthening of the phenomenon through the winter of 2026–2027.
+The agency estimated a 69% likelihood that the event would reach a historically significant intensity, ranking among the strongest El Niño episodes recorded since 1950.